microsoft/goodpoints/README.md

 ```
 For example uses, please refer to [examples/mmd_test/test.py](examples/mmd_test/test.py).

+The primary Debiased Distribution Compression functions are in the `jax.dtc` module, including:
+- Stein Kernel Thinning (`skt`) and Low-rank Stein Kernel Thinning (`lskt`) for equal-weighted coresets
+- Stein Recombination (`sr`) and Low-rank Stein Recombination (`lsr`) for simplex-weighted coresets
+- Stein Cholesky (`sc`) and Low-rank Stein Cholesky (`lsc`) for constant-preserving coresets

+Moreover, Debiased Distribution Compression provides JAX implementation of Kernel Thinning, Compress++, and [Stein Thinning](https://arxiv.org/pdf/2005.03952) that can be of independent interest.
+Please refer to [goodpoints/jax/README.md](goodpoints/jax/README.md) for all available functions.

 ## Examples

 Code in the `examples` directory uses the `goodpoints` package to recreate the experiments of the following research papers.